What Does Conservatism Mean? The Origin and Types of Conservatism

 We can see this in the uprising of Julius Caesar or Napoleon, and in the Civil War, WWI, and WWII.

 Call them Plebs and Patricians, Union and Confederate, or call them Communists and Fascists if that makes it easy for you to see the analogy.
 By any name, the phenomena are the same.
 We have two groups who don’t agree, the left and right.
-In a liberal nation, with social aspects considered, we have four types: establishment left, populist left, establishment right, and populist right.
+In a liberal nation, with social aspects considered, we can denote them as four types in terms of left-right and populism like this: establishment left, populist left, establishment right, and populist right.
+Where we might call them neoliberals (social liberal, classical liberal, and classical conservative establishment), progressives (social liberal, classical liberal, and classical conservative populists), neoconservative (social conservative, classical liberal, and classical conservative establishment), and Tea Party (social conservative, classical liberal, and classical conservative populists) in America today.
+Or we might use different terms, the general concept is the same.

 TIP: The left-right images below show that the types we are talking about span a few different parts of a political spectrum with exact stances differing by issue.
 The “Socially Conservative” Tea Party is socially conservative on many issues, and that is left-right, but its specific uses of state power and classical conservatism make it more complex in theory than it is “socially conservative” in practice.
 The following two charts should help give a visual of that.